beelarr/life_log/README.md

 If you would like to see comments on the code run ```git fetch origin code-with-comments```.
 ## Getting Started

-Files you will need to create
+Fork and/or clone this repo to your local machine.
+Then create the following files:

     ├── app
         └── Config